mmontielpz/decision-plane/README.md

 This project is not intended to be:

 * a Kaggle-style experiment
-* a tutorial or step-by-step guide
+* a generic OCR tool
-* a benchmark leaderboard
+* a dashboard-heavy MLOps platform
+* an autonomous decision engine
-* a research paper or novel algorithm proposal
+* a research benchmark or novel algorithm proposal

-It is a practical, system-oriented implementation.

 ---

-Perfecto.
-No hay que reescribir todo el README. **Solo actualizar la sección `Status`** para reflejar el cierre formal de Phase 2, manteniendo coherencia con el resto del documento.

-A continuación tienes **la versión final de la sección `Status`**, lista para **reemplazar únicamente esa sección**.

----

 ## Status

-**Phase 1 completed**
-Ingestion and raw storage foundation implemented with explicit contracts, idempotency, structured logging, and integration tests.

-**Phase 2 completed**
-Processed storage and feature materialization implemented with reproducible batch pipelines, persistent processing state, and test coverage.

-**Phase 3 completed**
+**Phases 0–5 completed**
-Label signals, offline datasets, baseline model training, and formal evaluation are implemented, enabling risk-aware decision modeling with full provenance.

-The system is ready for **Phase 4: inference serving, monitoring, and feedback loops**.
+The underlying ML system is fully implemented as a governed, auditable decision infrastructure, including ingestion, processing, modeling, serving, and monitoring.

+**Phase 6 in progress**
+The system is being exposed as a **Risk-Aware Document Processing product (V1)**, focused on usability, traceability, and explicit risk signaling.

+The project is **functionally complete at the system level** and actively transitioning into a product-grade document intelligence platform.